 In light of the true meaning of this chapter, the “corruption of the entire universe” interpretation that is widely accepted in evangelical Christian churches is puzzling.
 Are we to understand that there was no decay in the universe, whatsoever, before Adam and Eve sinned?
 There’s no mention in Genesis of God changing every physical law of His creation after that sin event.
 He did curse the ground and cast them out of the Garden in Genesis 3:17-24, indicating that God wasn’t going to make it easy for them anymore.
 Adam would have to toil for his food all the days of his life.
 However, this curse didn’t corrupt the nature of the entire physical universe.
 Such a belief is dangerously close to Gnosticism, and it is frightening to see so many Christian organizations promoting this view.
 Twisting Romans 8:20 into a commentary on the physical methods of creation will diminish the impact of Paul’s overall message to the Romans.

 Just as Christ lives today, we can live.
 Do not be misled by anyone who re-purposes the message in Romans to suit a “creation science” agenda.
-Understanding and accepting evolution does nothing to diminish what the book of Genesis and Paul’s letter to the Romans teach us about the reality of sin, the devil, the fall of man, and our need for redemption.
+Understanding and accepting the ancient age of the earth and the evolution of life leading to mankind does nothing to diminish what the book of Genesis and Paul’s letter to the Romans teach us about the reality of sin, the devil, the fall of man, and our need for redemption.

 In support of this understanding of the Bible, we have an overwhelming amount of evidence that animal death occurred before the appearance of man.
 The world has existed for billions of years and death has always been a crucial part of the ecosystem God’s created.
 Many organisms simply must die in order that others may live, not just for population dynamics, but because of predator-prey relationships.
 This is the natural order that God has ordained.
 How can we ignore the entire animal food chain that we see today?
 Is this the result of Adam and Eve’s sin?
 Really?
 Lions and sharks throughout the world, with teeth perfectly adapted for ripping flesh, were actually vegetarians but suddenly started eating other animals because Adam sinned?
 Isn’t it more likely that there is currently being promulgated a false understanding of what Paul had to say in Romans 8:20-22 based entirely on the interpretation of a single Greek word?
 A reading of Romans with ktisis interpreted in the same way we interpret it in 2 Corinthians 5:17, Mark 16:15 and Colossians 1:23, along with an understanding that that God did not create the entire universe with the intent to deceive us, will reveal the truth.

 The first biological humans lived much longer than 6000 years ago.
 In addition, from what we now know about population genetics, the population of the human species at the point that it diverged from a prior species was never less than a few thousand individuals.
-This is true even though we all have certain genes which were inherited from specific individuals who lived tens of thousands of years ago and which spread throughout the population.
-Did God supernaturally create Adam and Eve’s bodies in addition to their souls?
+You may have heard of scientific discoveries that we all have certain genes which were inherited from specific individuals who lived tens of thousands of years ago and which spread throughout the population (you may have heard of the terms “Y chromosome Adam” and “mitochondrial Eve.”)
+This does not mean that only two people were alive at that time.
+It simply means that there are specific individuals within human history who have given us a specific subset of genes that spread throughout the entire human population.
+As for Adam and Even themselves, the ones described in Genesis chapter 2, did God supernaturally create bodies in addition to their souls?
 Or did they have biological parents, creatures who were biologically human but did not have everlasting souls?
 We will probably never know for certain.
+If God did supernaturally create their bodies, then there were still at least tens of thousands of other humans alive at the same time, outside of the Garden.
 The special creation of their bodies 6000 years ago and having them be the parents of the entire human race sounds good, but the evidence found by science tells us otherwise.
 Not only do all humans have a shared ancestry with other animals, but the number of alleles in our genes indicate that the human race could not have originated from a single pair of people only 6000 years ago.
 The DNA evidence is conclusive.